 If you receive a benefit because of your contribution such as merchandise, tickets to a ball game or other goods and services, then you can deduct only the amount that exceeds the fair market value of the benefit received.

-COMPUTE THE MARKET VALUE OF THE STOCKS DONATED
+COMPUTE THE AVERAGE MARKET VALUE OF THE STOCKS DONATED

 Donations of stock or other non-cash property are usually valued at the fair market value of the property.
-There are special rules for determining fair market value of stocks (see post IRS rule 561).
+There are special rules for determining fair market value of stocks (see IRS rule 561).
 Stock Donator computes this value for you.
 See here for more information on how to compute the average value of the stocks.

 Regardless of the amount, to deduct a contribution of cash, check, or other monetary gift, you must maintain a bank record, payroll deduction records or a written communication from the organization containing the name of the organization and the date and amount of the contribution.